planetfederal/workshops/tutorials/lidarkml/src/index.rst

 We have a good source of elevation information over all whole study area, in the form of the LIDAR data.
 What we need are features that are at ground height, nearby to buildings, and not occluded by other non-ground features.

-**Road center-lines** are almost guaranteed to be free of occluding structures (with the exception of the occasional overpass) and are almost always at the prevailing "ground level".If we calculate the elevation of road center-lines, we can determine building height by subtracting the elevation of the nearest road from the elevation of the building.
+**Road center-lines** are almost guaranteed to be free of occluding structures (with the exception of the occasional overpass) and are almost always at the prevailing "ground level".
+If we calculate the elevation of road center-lines, we can determine building height by subtracting the elevation of the nearest road from the elevation of the building.

 * From the `Jackson County data portal <http://www.smartmap.org/Portal/gis-data.aspx>`_, we can download the `road center-lines (Streets.shp.zip) <http://www.smartmap.org/Portal/SharedFiles/Download.aspx?pageid=2&mid=2&fileid=68>`_ for the county.